 DuoLingo is an app designed to help people learn another language.
 As their skills improve, learners earn experience points and climb a gamified skill tree.
 The app also features timed challenges in which the learner has to answer 20 questions in 30 seconds, gaining XP and additional time for every correct answer.

-Professors at City University of New York and the University of South Carolina found that after 34 hours using DuoLingo, learners could reach a level that would take over 130 hours in a traditional college scenario.
+Professors at the City University of New York and the University of South Carolina found that after 34 hours using DuoLingo, learners could reach a level that would take over 130 hours in a traditional college scenario.

 The McDonalds Till game is a simulation designed to improve sales by making till service more efficient.
 Although the game wasn’t a mandatory part of their training, the game attracted 145,000 visits in its first year.
 The initiative also got positive reviews from the learners with 85% stating that the game helped them understand the system, thereby improving their performance.